auggiemarignier/GreatCirclePaths/README.md

 source .venv/bin/activate
 ```

 Note for the last line, the location of the environment (in this case `.venv`) will depend on your poetry configuration.
-If you prefer to use `pip` the main dependecies are [healpy](https://pypi.org/project/healpy/) and [pyssht](https://pypi.org/project/pyssht/).

 Test the code with